If you want to move abroad for work, the United States of America should be your number one target.

 As of today, the United States of America has the highest number of foreign workers in the world, and they are still looking for more.

 That is over 19% of the whole US workforce.
-The US welcome foreign workers every year, and they need even more.
+The country welcomes foreign workers every year, and it even needs more.

 If you want to work in the United States, getting the right US work visa is the first step.

-Whether you’re a skilled professional, someone without a skill (they will train you and give you a job), or someone in search of seasonal employment, you are qualified to get a US work permit and work in the country.
+Whether you’re a skilled professional, someone without a skill (you can be trained on the job), or someone in search of seasonal employment, you can qualify to get a US work permit and work in the country.

 As a Visa and Immigration Firm, we are willing to help you secure one of these jobs in the USA with visa sponsorship, which will grant you US work authorisation.

-If you are interested, here is all you need to know, from US work visa, US work visa types and US work permit requirements to costs, sponsorship companies, and how to apply successfully.
+If you are interested, here is all you need to know, from information about the US work visa, US work visa types, US work permit requirements, costs of securing a US work visa, and names of companies that sponsor the US work visa.

 What is the US Work Visa all about, and who needs it?